themanontv/aws-ssm-selector/README.md

 ```

 ## Installation
-If you have a shell environment you can use the `install.sh` script below to put the latest local version of the script in your environment.
+If you have a shell environment you can use the `install.sh` script below to put the latest local version of the script in your commands.

 ```
 sudo chmod +x install.sh